 - The Sims can have this happen, usually as a result of a Sim gaining extended lifespan or even immortality through various in-game items or supernatural life states.
 It can even reach the point that the game can no longer keep track of relations, and so one could end up dating their own great-great grandchildren.

 - Due to the premise of being a Massive Multiplayer Crossover, Super Smash Bros. can have characters who are distantly related to one another.
-Lucina and Chrom are Marth's descendants, almost a thousand years apart.
+Lucina and Chrom are Marth's descendant, more than two thousand years apart.
 There is also Richter Belmont who fights alongside his ancestor, Simon Belmont.

 - Touhou Project: Sanae Kochiya is very distantly descended from the frog goddess Suwako Moriya.
 They live together in the Moriya shrine, but because of Suwako's short stature and immortality she ends up looking like a younger relative of Sanae.

 - Fate/stay night: Despite being called grandfather by Shinji and Sakura and father by Byakuya and Kariya, Zouken Matou (or rather, his real name Zolgen Makiri) has been alive for over 500 years and was the founding patriarch of the Makiri family, as well as one of the three key mages that formulated the Holy Grail War alongside the Einzbern and the Tohsaka clans.

 - El Goonish Shive: Adrian Raven is an elf, a Half-Human Hybrid with an Immortal mother.
 He himself has lived for centuries, and lived all that time incorrectly believing that the Immortal Procreation Clause was in effect.
 As one character puts it, "Raven's effectively been an ignorant man stuck in his early twenties for multiple lifetimes."
 Because of this, in the present day he has at least two living descendants, Susan and Diane, who are, respectively, directly descended from the offspring he had fathered in his actual twenties and his biological child.